We're going to break this page into two.

 10% say apples, 10% say banana, 20% say berries and 60% say Kiwi fruit.

-Under preferential voting, Kiwi fruit would be the winner, and everyone would eat only Kiwi fruit.
+Under preferential voting (the green ballot paper model), Kiwi fruit would be the winner, and everyone would eat only Kiwi fruit.
 While nutritious, it would mean many go without what they wanted.

 Under proportional voting, the salad would be made with roughly 10% apple, 10% banana, 20% berries and 60% kiwi fruit.